Twitter GeoTrending app using Node.js and AngularJS

 ]);

-This wonderful factory returns the latitude and longitude information for a particular user (providing the fact that of course their browser supports HTML5's Geolocation and they have enabled the Location Services).
+This factory hands back latitude and longitude for the user (assuming their browser supports HTML5 Geolocation and they’ve enabled Location Services).

-This factory is then injected into the main app.js
+The factory gets injected into the main app.js:

 angular.module('twitter-geotrend', ['geolocation']);

-Once the location has been detected, it can be utilised to make the first call to the Yahoo service:
+Once the location’s been detected, it feeds into the first Yahoo API call:

 geolocation.getLocation().then(function(data) {